hpcleuven/VscDocumentation/source/leuven/tier2_hardware/tier2_login_nodes.rst

   - ``login3-tier2.hpc.kuleuven.be``
   - ``login4-tier2.hpc.kuleuven.be``

-- login node that provides a desktop environment that can be used for, e.g., visualization, see the :ref:`NX clients section <NX start guide>`:
+- login node that provides a desktop environment on Genius that can be used for, e.g., visualization, see the :ref:`NX clients section <NX start guide>`:

   -  ``nx.hpc.kuleuven.be``